-MLC fall: signs of weakness and disinterest
+Fall of the MLC: signs of weakness and disinterest

-In the Cuban context, however, these international fluctuations alone do not determine the behavior of the informal market, where supply, demand, and state restrictions play a major role.
+In the Cuban context, however, these international fluctuations do not alone determine the behavior of the informal market, where supply, demand, and state restrictions play a major role.

-Equivalences today in Cuban pesos
+Equivalents today in Cuban pesos

 1 EUR = 367 CUP